zhiming99/rpc-frmwrk/README.md

 5. Logging service

 ---
+[`Mon Sep 20 2021 11:34:52 PM Beijing`]
+1. Fixed the cumulated bugs in Dockerfile, and made it work independently from any building output.
+2. Added scripts to build debian package, and almost done.
+3. The first official release 0.4.0 is coming.
+4. Json support will start after 0.4.0 is released.

 [`Thu Sep 02 2021 02:54:14 PM Beiging`]
 1. Canceled the CBuffer-to-VARIANT change, to keep code clean.
 2. Start Json support right away.
 Json support is to pass the text in Json format as the input/output parameters to the `rpc-frmwrk`.